flamebyrd/makesite/README.md

 The html files for your achive are in the *_site* folder.
 Upload the contents of this folder to a website host like [neocities](https://neocities.org/).

 Whenever you want to update your archive, edit the files in the *content* directory and run the *makesite* script again.
 Then upload the updated contents of the *_site* folder to your web host, over-writing the older files with the updated versions.

+### Update the makesite code

+If you ever need to install/update a new version of the code, make sure you backup the directory first.
+Then, download a new zip file of the code and unzip it.
+You can copy everything from the unzipped directory on top of the existing directory as long as you have not made any modifications to the Theme files directly.

 Theme
 ------

 If you are happy with the appearance of the archive, you can skip this section.

 The appearance and layout of the archive are controlled by the theme.
-The theme is defined by files within a subfolder of the [theme directory](theme).
+The theme is defined by files within a subfolder of the [theme directory](themes).

 Three themes are provided by default:
 * default: A theme which displays the same metadata as AO3 does in the index, with top/bottom navigation.
 It applies the same settings to all pages.
 It includes a light/dark theme switcher.